 “Vertical gardening is an innovative, effortless, and highly productive growing system that uses bottom-up and top-down supports for a wide variety of plants in both small and large garden spaces.” – Derek Fell, author Vertical Gardening: Grow Up, Not Out for More Vegetables & Flowers in Much Less Space

-- Maximise Limited Space: Increase growing space especially when it is at a premium in a very tiny area.
+When you garden vertically, you can ncrease your growing space especially when it is at a premium in a very tiny area.

 How to Design Creative Vertical Gardens